parsiya/Hugo-Octopress/README.md

   # switch to true to enable RSS icon link in the navigation menu
   rss = true

+  # set to true to use a text label for RSS instead of an icon
+  # this is overwritten by the `rss` setting
+  textrss = false

   # Website's default description used in meta tags
   defaultDescription = ""